ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-platform.md

 ## Platform Chain (P-Chain)

-The **P-Chain** is responsible for all validator and subnet-level operations.
+The **P-Chain** is responsible for all validator and Subnet-level operations.
-The [P-Chain API](../../apis/avalanchego/apis/p-chain.md) supports the creation of new blockchains and subnets, the addition of validators to subnets, staking operations, and other platform-level operations.
+The [P-Chain API](../../apis/avalanchego/apis/p-chain.md) supports the creation of new blockchains and Subnets, the addition of validators to Subnets, staking operations, and other platform-level operations.

 The P-Chain is an instance of the Platform Virtual Machine.

 ## Exchange Chain (X-Chain)

-The **X-Chain** is responsible for operations on digital smart assets known as "Avalanche Native Assets".
-A smart asset is a representation of a real-world resource (for example, equity, or a bond) with sets of rules that govern its behavior, like"can’t be traded until tomorrow" or "can only be sent to US citizens."The [X-Chain API](../../apis/avalanchego/apis/x-chain.md) supports the creation and trade of Avalanche Native Assets.
+The **X-Chain** is responsible for operations on digital smart assets known as **Avalanche Native Assets**.
+A smart asset is a representation of a real-world resource (for example, equity, or a bond)with sets of rules that govern its behavior, like "can’t be traded until tomorrow" or "can only be sent to US citizens."
+The [X-Chain API](../../apis/avalanchego/apis/x-chain.md) supports the creation and trade of Avalanche Native Assets.

 One asset traded on the X-Chain is AVAX.
 When you issue a transaction to a blockchain on Avalanche,